nchlswhttkr/website/content/resume.md

 > **Community**

 - Volunteer, student mentor and past committee for [WIRED](https://wired.org.au), supporting IT at Monash
-- Brass musician with Melbourne's community bands and orchestras, competing at states and nationals
+- Musician with brass bands and orchestras around Melbourne, playing community gigs and competing at a state and national level
 - Member and volunteer barman for Coatesville Bowling Club
-- Lover of tech talks, hackathon attendee (Unihack, GovHack, Facebook) and OSS contributor
+- Lover of tech talks, hackathon attendee (Unihack, GovHack, Facebook Hack) and occasional contributor to open-source